gershnik/objc-helpers/README.md

 One important thing to keep in mind is that the object returned from `makeBlock`/`makeMutableBlock` **is the block**.
 It is NOT a block pointer (e.g. Ret (^) (args)) and it doesn't "store" the block pointer inside.
 The block's lifetime is this object's lifetime and it ends when this object is destroyed.
 You can copy/move this object around and invoke it as any other C++ callable.
 You can also convert it to the block _pointer_ as needed either using implicit conversion or a `.get()` member function.

-In ObjectiveC++ the block pointer lifetime is not-related to the block object's one.
+In ObjectiveC++ the block pointer lifetime **in a single scope** is not-related to the block object's one.
 The objective C++ ARC machinery will do the necessary magic behind the scenes.
 For example:

 ```c++